dustywhite7/Econ8310/SlidesCode/10 - SVM.md

 ### For Lab Today

-Work to improve your ability to predict success in NFL passing plays.
+Work to improve your ability to predict overall beer ratings.
 Be sure to take some time and use different kernel functions, and to try different tuning parameters.

 Additionally, compare your ability to predict the class of the data using SVMs to other algorithms, such as Decision Trees, Random Forests, etc.

-In class, use training and testing splits in the `lab4train.csv` file.
-Then test your models on the `lab4test.csv` data when you submit your assignment in Mimir.